Ryan Kent: Fenerbahçe

 On 12 June 2023, Kent signed a four-year deal with Turkish club Fenerbahçe.
 He scored his first goal for the club in a 5–0 UEFA Europa Conference League second qualifying round win against Zimbru Chișinău on 26 July 2023.
 Later that year, on 13 August, he made his Süper Lig debut against Gaziantep FK at the Şükrü Saracoğlu Stadium, Fenerbahçe won 2–1.

 On 17 October 2024, Fenerbahçe announced that Kent's contract with the club had been terminated by mutual agreement.

 Seattle Sounders FC

 On 31 March 2025, Kent signed a one-year contract with Seattle Sounders FC of Major League Soccer for the remainder of the 2025 season.
 He was sought by the club to replace midfielder Paul Arriola, who had a season-ending injury a few weeks prior.
-Kent's contract includes an option for the 2026 season.
+Kent's contract included an option for the 2026 season.
 He made his MLS debut on 19 April as a late substitute against Nashville SC.